PA code of conduct

 - discriminate unlawfully or unjustifiably against service users, carers or colleagues

 - condone any unlawful or unjustifiable discrimination by service users, carers or colleagues

 - put yourself or other people at unnecessary risk

 - behave, in or outside work, in a way that would call into question your suitability to work as an approved personal assistant for the council

 Dealing with complaints

-You have a responsibility to deal with any complaints about the services you deliver while working as one of our approved personal assistants.
+You have a responsibility to deal with any complaints about the services you deliver while working as one of our approved PAs.

 Complaints should be dealt with promptly, effectively and courteously, in accordance with good business practice and the terms of the Support with Confidence Scheme.

-If you can’t resolve a complaint, you should offer to refer the complaint to the scheme operator so that they can assist in finding a resolution.
+If you can’t resolve a complaint, you should offer to refer it to the scheme operator so that they can help in finding a resolution.
 If the complainant prefers, you can give them the scheme operator’s details so that they can contact them directly.